skyrimunificationproject/skyrimunificationproject.github.io/final.markdown

 If you do not hold Control, you will overwrite all of your installed mods with the generated outfits.

 In the next window, right click and Select All.
 Disable all "HIMBO" sets.
-You can also disable any CC sets you do not own. (default: Golden Saints and Dark Seducers)
+You can also disable any CC sets you do not own. (default: Golden Saints, Dark Seducers, Fishing Clothes)

 Click Build.
 In the folder selection popup, select the MO2 overwrite folder.